Mael-J/mstarpy/README.md

 ## Fund analysis

-Initialize Funds to start you analysis
+Initialize Funds to start your analysis

 ```python